Skip to main content

 💎 Personalized Learning

-• The adaptive learning market is expected to reach $10 billion by 2028, Source
+• The adaptive learning market is expected to reach $10 billion by 2028, according to the source

 • 85% of students reported that personalized learning experiences improved their performance.
 Source